RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 It’s preferable to have compartmentalized zones of trust within the production environment and not allow total access with one set of credentials.
 All the other options are aspects that should be used in cloud access.

-### Question # 73 - Most attacks that overcome encryption protections exploit _______________.
+### [important tricky] Question # 73 - Most attacks that [overcome encryption protections exploit] _______________.
 A. Mathematical principles
 B. Misconfigurations
 C. Supercomputers
 D. Statistical probabilities
 Answer: B.

-Historically, when encryption had been used as a security mechanism, it was not defeated by attacking the encryption directly but rather by subverting the encryption implementation.
+**Historically, when encryption had been used as a security mechanism, it was not defeated by attacking the encryption directly but rather by subverting the encryption implementation**.

 All the other options are actual methods for breaking encryption but are not the best answer for this question.

-### Question # 74 - Administrators and engineers who work for cloud service providers will have a significant amount of control over multiple customer environments and therefore pose a severe risk.
-Which of the following is not a technique used to mitigate this level of increased risk from privileged users in the cloud data center?
+### [important] Question # 74 - Administrators and engineers who work for [cloud service providers] will have a significant amount of control over multiple customer environments and therefore pose a severe risk.
+Which of the following is [not] a technique used to mitigate this level of increased risk from privileged users in the cloud data center?
 A. Two-person control
 B. Enhanced logging of administrative activity
 C. Granting privileged access only on a temporary basis
 D. Assigning permanent administrators to select customer accounts
 Answer: D.

 Cloud vendors do not typically assign individual administrators permanently to specific accounts.
 All the other options (A–C) are methods used to reduce risks associated with privileged accounts.

-### Question # 75 - Which of these is a vital action to determine whether the business continuity and disaster recovery (BC/DR) effort has a chance of being successful?
+### Question # 75 - Which of these is a vital action to determine [whether the business continuity and disaster recovery (BC/DR) effort has a chance of being successful?
 A. Perform an integrity check on archived data to ensure that the backup process is not corrupting the data.
 B. Encrypt all archived data to ensure that it can’t be exposed while at rest in the long term.
 C. Periodically restore from backups.